linzhangUCA/4421tpl-ros_rover/project_guide.md

 - A [light detection and ranging (LiDAR) sensor](http://bucket.download.slamtec.com/b90ae0a89feba3756bc5aaa0654c296dc76ba3ff/LD108_SLAMTEC_rplidar_datasheet_A1M8_v2.2_en.pdf) for measuring surrounding objects' distance.

 ## Demonstration Debriefing
+> [!IMPORTANT]
+> This project is the most difficult one among the three this semester.
+Please make sure you are very familiar with the robot and extensive practice ahead of the demonstration is recommended.
+> - Demonstrations need to be done **on/before** Thursday, 03/12/2026 1:30 PM at the robotics lab (LSCA 105).
+> - Each team has **5 attempts**.
+Bonus/Penalty will be given based on the average of 2 best attempts.
+> - **Repository changes submitted after the demonstration day will not be graded**.

 ### Procedure
 Each teammember needs to individually complete the first 4 steps below at least once.
 1. Place the robot on/behind the "Start Line".